Does the day you have procreative sex matter? Or can the food you eat influence the gender of the baby? Here’s what you need to know.

 Yes, The Shettles Method and The Whelan Method are in fact contradicting when it comes to deciding on the days to have sexual intercourse.
 To try for a boy, the former says to have sex on the day or days after ovulation, while the latter says to have sex 4 to 6 days before ovulation.

 What’s important to keep in mind is that choosing not to have sex on specific days during your fertile window means that you’re potentially reducing your possibility of getting pregnant, compared to having sex more times during your fertile window.

 Having sex multiple times during your fertile window can be a challenging task for some couples, especially if you have low libido or are simply not in the mood.
-Alternatively, you could also use conception tools such as the twoplus Fertility Applicator, that allows you to directly deposit sperm at the cervical opening, to optimise the chances of fertilisation.
+Alternatively, you could also use conception tools such as the twoplus Fertility Applicator, that allows you to directly deposit sperm higher up the vaginal tract, to optimise the chances of fertilisation.
 This means you can still try and conceive, even without penetrative sex.

 #3 Your diet